DanDobrick/blog/_posts/2022-04-22-postgres-enums:-don't-use-'em.md

 There are a few options for doing this in postgres, but I'm only going to discuss to here, one I recommend (a new table) and one I do not (using `ENUM`s)

 ## Postgres Enum Type
-Postgres gives you a fairly easy to create and use ENUMs:
+Postgres gives you fairly easy to create and access ENUMs:

 ```sql
 CREATE TYPE INTERVAL_OPTIONS as ENUM ('monthly', 'annual');